 Canadian citizens or permanent residents may sponsor a spouse, common-law or conjugal partner to become a Permanent Resident in Canada.
-The Sponsor shall sign an agreement with the Canadian Government stating his/her responsibility to support the sponsored spouse for a certain period financially.
-Spousal Sponsorship in Canada is one of the best ways to bring loved ones here.
+The Sponsor shall sign an agreement with the Canadian Government stating their responsibility to support the sponsored spouse for a certain period financially.
+Spousal Sponsorship in Edmonton Application assistance services is one of the best ways to bring loved ones here.

-Our Canadian Spousal Sponsorship Application Assistance Services based in Edmonton help bring your loved ones to Canada!
+Our Spousal Sponsorship Application Assistance Services based in Edmonton help bring your loved ones to Canada!

 According to the processing times given by IRCC, it can take up to 12 months to sponsor a spouse in Canada.